tmux-python/tmuxp/doc/about_tmux.rst

 For terminals only.
 No graphics.
 --------------------------------

+uses:

-- a window-manager for text-based applications
+- window-manager for text-based applications
-- a to keep applications in a background process
+- keep applications in a background process

 A text-based window manager
 ---------------------------